Our plans for a community owned power system for Sark.

 How are we going to raise the capital?

-£8.6million is a big investment for Sark.
+A new or substantially upgraded power system will be big investment for Sark.
 However, there are community-owned energy projects in the UK, financed through community shares/bonds, public sector investment and debt finance which are larger.
 CfR CIC, which is supporting the finance strategy, has managed the financing of community-owned energy projects with a total capital value of over £70million.

 Electricity price implications